vacnoj/java-projects/README.md

 WeatherStats takes in temperatures and sorts them into categories.
 If the number is over 120, it will not count it.
 When a non number is entered, it will catch the error and tell the user to type integers only.
 After a negative number is typed, it will tell you how many temperatures were in the: 100's, 90's, 80's, 70's, 60's, and below.

+This project takes the data from an airbnb file and it returns data.
+It will return the number of sessions, the highest dim session number, the total of all the numbers,  the average of all numbers, and the number of iphones used.